EmmaQjf/codeChallenges/README.md

 #12 pangrams : A pangram is a string that contains every letter of the alphabet.
 Given a sentence determine whether it is a pangram in the English alphabet.
 Ignore case.
 Return either pangram or not pangram as appropriate.
 thoughts: very simple, a good review of map function </br>

+## Day 6:
+Today's Progress: completed the weightedUniformStrings && separateNumbers<br />
+#13 weightedUniformStrings
+thoughts:I used the frequency counter to check the continous letters and it is not efficient.
+Used the logic to check the current char and previous char and update the weight is better.
+Also I learned new Set()to generate an array and charCodeAt(0) </br>
+#14 separateNumbers
+thoughts: This one is very challenging and it took me a while to figure out the logic.
+Instead of checking whether the number == 10** n -1 (99 means next number has one extra digit), check the length of (currentNum + 1) and check whether currentNum + 1 equals to the s.slice(j, j + next.length).
+Also I learned what BigInt is.
+This values represent numeric values which are too large to be represented by the number primitive. </br>